-Special Services: This includes special services like school health services, school guidance services, school uniform etc. It is obligatory on the part of H.M. that the auxiliary
+Special Services: This includes special services like school health services, school guidance services, school uniform etc. It is obligatory on the part of H.M. that the auxiliary services are administered properly so that maximum numbers of pupils are benefited.

-'Check Your Progress' - 1 1.
-List the special qualities and competencies of a Headmaster.
+1. List the special qualities and competencies of a Headmaster.

 2. What are the general duties of a Headmaster?
 3. Mention the specific duties of a Headmaster.
-4. What are the aspects of school administration are included in the sc by a Head Master?
+4. What are the aspects of school administration are included in the school management by a Head Master?